Criminal Defense Law

 Your Right to Remain Silent

-Police are skilled interrogators, and they know how to ask questions to confuse suspects or make it appear that a suspect is lying.
+Police and district attorneys are skilled interrogators, and they know how to ask questions to confuse suspects or make it appear that a suspect is lying.
 It is better to only speak with your attorney and only answer questions when your attorney is present.
 Your attorney will be able to instruct you when to answer and what the consequences might be if you choose to speak.

 Remain in Police Custody Until You Don’t Have To

-Is It Illegal to Record the Police During an Arrest?
+Is It Illegal To Record the Police During an Arrest?

-Some laws protecting police, such as wiretapping laws or other privacy legislation, render undeclared recordings inadmissible in court — and in some cases, those capturing footage may find themselves facing criminal charges.
+Some laws protecting police, such as wiretapping laws or other privacy legislation, could render undeclared recordings inadmissible in court — and in some cases, those capturing footage may find themselves facing criminal charges.

 Your Right to a Defense Attorney

 If you’ve been arrested, you do have the right to an attorney, even if you can’t afford to pay for one.
-Should you be facing charges without the ability to pay for personal legal counsel, the court will appoint a public defender to your case.
-If you’d prefer to hire a lawyer rather than be appointed one, that option is available to you.
+Should you be facing charges without the ability to pay for personal legal counsel, the court will appoint a public defender to your criminal case.
+If you’d prefer to hire a criminal defense lawyer rather than be appointed one, that option is available to you.